PrestaShop/prestashop-specs/ps_facetedsearch.md

 If features values are numbers, they are sorted by increasing number

-If the merchant selected a filter number limit, then show the X filters with the most results and sort them by ascending alphabetical order or increasing number.
+If the merchant selected a filter number limit, so show the X filters with the most results and sort them by ascending alphabetical order or increasing number.